-Strong links with the community and not-for-profit sector are a strength.
-We are members of the Aotearoa New Zealand Association of Social Workers, the New Zealand Association of Counsellors and other industry organisations, and work closely with community organisations around New Zealand and the Pacific.
-Our staff have expertise in child advocacy, social work, counselling, refugee support, bi-culturalism, community development and mental health.
-We frequently also invite guest lecturers who are experts in their field.
+Strong links with the community and not-for-profit sector are our strength.
+We are members of the Aotearoa New Zealand Association of Social Workers, the Social Workers Registration Board, the New Zealand Association of Counsellors and other industry organisations.

 Social Practice programmes

 Bridgepoint foundation education programmes will get you ready to apply for certificate, diploma or degree level study.
 Find out more about Bridgepoint programmes on offer.

 To prepare yourself for further study in social practice:

 - Certificate in Community Skills – 1 semester full-time, pathway into the Bachelor of Social Practice, Graduate Diploma in Not-for-Profit Management or National Certificate in Mental Health.

 If you want to work in community development: